 After a long week of work managing my business, taking care of my family and figuring out what’s for dinner, I make sure to take some time off and Saturday is my day.
-I am neither a mom, nor a wife, I am Khadija and I make myself a priority.
+On that day, I am neither a mom nor a wife, I am Khadija and I make myself a priority.
 It may sound selfish but I truly believe that you can always give the best of yourself when you take time to decompress, change your mind and step out of your routine.

 What I love is taking fitness classes or working out on my own at Equinox Fitness Club.
 After working out I love to treat myself, depending on how much time I have, with either a reflexology massage a manicure & pedicure or with a Moroccan Hammam SPA (my ultimate favorite).

 Of course I bring all I need: Beldi soap (Moroccan Black Soap), kissa (exfoliating glove), a hair mask, a facial scrub (that I also use as a mask because it has dry rose petals powder, honey and Argan oil.
 Soon available in our e-store), and my Argan oil, Fusion oil and Eye Serum.
 Oh, I forgot I soak my hair the night before with my Hair oil Treatment too.

 I have to admit that it is nice to have a facility like Equinox where I can do all of this but you can create your own Hammam SPA at home as well.
 Here is how:

 • In a Moroccan Hammam SPA or your bathroom warm up your body with a hot bath, shower or steam for 10 min to open pores.

 • Apply generously (1 tablespoon) KENZA Pure Moroccan Black Soap all over your body.
 Let it penetrate for 5 to 10 min (it is important to stay in a warm environment).
 Rinse off with warm water (no soap).